h-2/radr/README.md

 This library relies heavily on the standard library implementation of the LLVM project.
 It also uses a draft implementation of std::generator from https://github.com/lewissbaker/generator.

-I want to thank various members of the DIN AK Programmiersprachen for
+I want to thank various members of the DIN AK Programmiersprachen for thoughtful discussions on the topic.